WPBP/template/README.md

 // This is an extended version that search for folder with names based on locales like it_IT
 $get_template_email = wpbp_get_template_part( 'plugin-name-folder' , 'header', 'prefix' );
 ```

+In this case will look for a `content-demo.php` file.

 `wpbp_get_template_part` is the same of https://developer.wordpress.org/reference/hooks/get_template_part/ this filter, the difference is that this one is executed by this library